-- In all of the models investigated, the simulated tongue of NADW with low preformed phosphate concentrations occupies a depth range of about 2000-3000 m and is thinner than in the World Ocean Atlas (Fig. 3b).
-AABW, generally rich in preformed nutrients, extends northward throughout the Atlantic in most models, whereas it is more mixed with NADW in observations in tropical regions.
-A tongue of relatively high phos- - 10 phate concentrations is seen at intermediate depths in the tropical Central Atlantic Ocean.
-This feature is due both to the subduction of Antartic Intermediate Water, characterised by high preformed nutrient values, and high remineralisation in the tropics.
-In some models (MPIOM-HAMOCC, MOM P2A, CSIRO) the role of remineralisation is dominant in generating this feature, indicated by a meridional increase in total, but not in preformed, phosphate concentrations. - Waters found in the Pacific Ocean originate both from the North Atlantic and from the Southern Ocean (Broecker et al., 1991).
-PO_4 concentrations progressively increase from south to north due to remineralisation processes (Fig. 3a, WOA).
-Simulated total phosphate concentrations are highest in MPIOM-HAMOCC, om1p7-BLINGv0, - 20 UVIC2.8 and CSIRO, where phosphate concentrations exceed 3 mmol m^{-3} at intermediate depths (1000 to 2000 m) from 20° S to 50° N. These high concentrations are associated with a preformed-to-total phosphate ratio of less than 0.5 (Fig. 3b).
+(MPIOM-HAMOCC, MOM P2A, CSIRO) the role of remineralisation is dominant in generating this feature, indicated by a meridional increase in total, but not in preformed, phosphate concentrations.

+Waters found in the Pacific Ocean originate both from the North Atlantic and from the Southern Ocean (Broecker et al., 1991).
+PO4 concentrations progressively increase from south to north due to remineralisation processes (Fig. 3a, WOA).
+Simulated total phosphate concentrations are highest in MPIOM-HAMOCC, om1p7-BLINGv0, UVIC2.8 and CSIRO, where phosphate concentrations exceed 3 mmol m-3 at intermediate depths (1000 to 2000 m) from 20° S to 50° N. These high concentrations are associated with a preformedto-total phosphate ratio of less than 0.5 (Fig. 3b).
 Simulated PO4 fields are dominated by the remineralised fraction in the om1p7-BLINGv0 over most of the Pacific Ocean.
-OPA-PISCES and MOM-P2A do not display PO4 con-25 centrations higher than 3 mmol m-3.
+OPA-PISCES and MOM-P2A do not display PO4 concentrations higher than 3 mmol m-3.

 In the case of OPA-PISCES, remineralisation occurs at shallow depths and thus in regions where residence times are shorter, limiting the accumulation of regenerated phosphate.
 This shallow remineralisation could be due to too slow sinking speed or too fast remineralisation.
 Inversely in MPIOM-HAMOCC, remineralisation occurs in deeper and older water, where preformed values are already high.
-The apparent nonconservative behavior of simulated preformed phosphate concentrations in MPIOM-HAMOCC and CCSM3 is an artefact that can be linked to high denitrification rates (see Appendix), as only aerobic respiration has been taken in account in the computation of the regenerated phosphate pool.
+The apparent non-conservative behavior of simulated preformed phosphate concentrations in MPIOM-HAMOCC and CCSM3 is an artefact that can be linked to high denitrification rates (see Appendix), as only aerobic respiration has been taken in account in the computation of the regenerated phosphate pool.

-Having described the main differences and similarities between simulated and observed basin-scale PO_4 distributions, a quantitative measure of the respective model's fit to observations can, for example, be obtained by the absolute L1 misfit (Kriest et al., 2010)
+Having described the main differences and similarities between simulated and observed basin-scale PO4 distributions, a quantitative measure of the respective model's fit to observations can, for example, be obtained by the absolute L1misfit (Kriest et al., 2010)

-10 $$L1{abs} = \sum{i} \sum{j} \sum{k} |PO{4Model} - PO{4Obs}|$$ where PO{4Model} and PO{4Obs} are modeled and observed (WOA) phosphate concentrations and i, j, k denote the dimensions of the spatial domain.
-The sums of the norm are weighted by the relative volume of the corresponding grid boxes $\frac{V{ijk}}{V{total}}$.
+$$L1{\rm abs} = \sum{i} \sum{j} \sum{k} |PO{4\rm Model} - PO{4\rm Obs}| \tag{4}$$ where PO{4Model} and PO{4Obs} are modeled and observed (WOA) phosphate concentrations and i, j, k denote the dimensions of the spatial domain.
+The sums of the norm are weighted by the relative volume of the corresponding grid boxes $\frac{V{ijk}}{V{\text{total}}}$.
 Absolute L1 norms are computed for total, preformed and regenerated PO4, respectively.

-- For the model configurations studied here, total PO_4 misfits as well as misfits of the preformed and remineralised components are shown in Fig. 4.
+For the model configurations studied here, total PO_4 misfits as well as misfits of the preformed and remineralised components are shown in Fig. 4.
 Absolute total PO_4 misfits are generally smallest in the Southern Ocean, higher in the Pacific Ocean (Fig. 4c) and largest in the Atlantic Ocean (Fig. 4d).
-The different magnitudes of the misfits are correlated with the complexity of the composition of the different water masses in the - 20 different basins.
+The different magnitudes of the misfits are correlated with the complexity of the composition of the different water masses in the different basins.
 For instance, the Southern Ocean presents a relatively simple vertical water mass structure, whereas the Atlantic ocean is characterised by different deep and intermediate waters.
 Any vertical misplacement of this structure by the models can generate high misfits in total phosphate.